ferrocyante/Manage-Server/README.md

 **Notes**

 - You only need to run Import Workspaces once, or again if you create new workspaces.
-- Workspace names sync via the native messaging pipe even when the WebSocket is temporarily offline.
 - If you rename a workspace in Edge, re-run Import Workspaces to pick up the new name.

 </details>

 ---